BlobIsBack/cookie_clicker_paw/README.md

 # cookie_clicker_paw

+### for the best experience, use the [userscript](https://github.com/BlobIsBack/cookie_clicker_paw/raw/refs/heads/main/pawclicker.user.js) on browser and the [add-on](https://steamcommunity.com/sharedfiles/filedetails/?id=3512226136 on steam

-to add it in a browser : open the console (CTRL + SHIFT + i) and use the command
+to temporarily add it in a browser : open the console (CTRL + SHIFT + i) and use the command

 ```
 (() => {